PO. Box 303

 For more information on invasive species, check out the Maine Invasives page.

-Water Levels Water Clarity Phosphorus Tests2024 Ownership Update
+Water Levels Water Clarity Phosphorus Tests

 Prior to November 30, 2007, the original owners of the Sebec Dam engaged the Swift River Hydro Operations to carry out the most extensive overhaul of the dam facility in the past 25-years.
 The turbines were overhauled and the gates were repaired essentially rebuilding them with new steel rollers, cleaning corrosion from the gate guides, strengthening corroded areas where the rollers were attached, installing new seals along the bottom of each gate and J-seals along the sides of the gates.
 A number of concrete areas within the flumes where spalling had started due to submersion of the flume over the last 25 years were repaired.
 Additionally, all the cracks on the dam and its concrete apron were sealed, and divers worked on numerous small leaks found on the up-stream side of the timber crib dam.
 Once the units were made operational again the PLC system was activated for controlling the lake level using the lake level control system.
 The work took over six weeks to complete.